umur/waa-aug-2022-spring-data-I/README.md

 ## Submission

 * Create a postman collection that includes sample requests for all of your endpoints.
-* Fork the repository and push your changes.
+* Fork the the repository and push your changes.
 * Once you finished your project, send a Pull Request.
 (Send only one Pull Request once you finish the assignment.)

 ### Important Notes